 Learning science doesn’t have to be a bore.
 In fact, it can be incredibly fun!
 There are tons of fun experiments and demonstrations that you can do with your elementary students.

 Kids love to see science in action, especially when it involves big explosions or dramatic effects, which is why you should strive to incorporate as many of these science labs as possible.
-Here we’ll show you how to do a fun supercooling experiment.
+Here I’ll show you how to do a fun supercooling experiment.

-What is supercooling?
+What is Supercooling?